lcouper/MosquitoThermalSelection/Sequence_Analysis/README.md

 ```

 #### 9. Mark and remove duplicates using picard
-Note picard.jar was downlaoded from [the Broad Institute](https://broadinstitute.github.io/picard/)
+Note picard.jar was downloaded from [the Broad Institute](https://broadinstitute.github.io/picard/)
 Script: markdups.sbatch